bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * Or one or more registries used by us along with multiple people
 * A registry would then store and forward these mentions later by other private means: webhook, #uri_query_push , #email_mentions , XMPP, etc. or each user may poll the registry
 * Might consider also using the User-Agent HTTP request header for this where supported
+* A user must list all of their pending outgoing hooks within their feed to authenticate the request, otherwise it should be disregarded.
+I.e., in case of a follow request, a counter-follow must already be present.
 * See #uri_query_push
 * http://superkuh.com/blog/2020-01-10-1.html